 It will be up to you to show what kind of parent you are.
 You must demonstrate the bond that exists between you and your child.
 You can show what you do for your children every day.
 It is important that you present the emotional connection you share with your child.

 Don’t risk your relationship with your children.
 You can protect yourself and your relationships.
 You can properly assert your rights and fully present your position.
 You can do it in a way that does not cause unnecessary harm to other relationships.

-We have extensive experience with the principles, the people and the process of child custody and visitation in North Carolina.
+We have extensive experience with the principles, the people and the process of child custody and visitation in Wilmington.
 Experience is essential to making sure you get an arrangement that will allow you to continue to have a close and loving relationship with your children.